 There are no shortcuts to proper safety as a roofing contractor.
 Taking a perceived shortcut to finish a project on time can lead to serious injuries and project interruptions that will cost more in the long run to the overall project.

-Companies are being increasingly cautious with what contractors they partner with, so it is in your best interest to be aware of what your commercial or residential roofing insurance program contains.
-We work with commercial and industrial roofing businesses that specialize in hot work, flat, torch-on, metal, shingles, gutters, repairs and more.
+We work with commercial, residential and industrial roofing businesses that specialize in hot work, flat, torch-on, metal, shingles, gutters, repairs and more.
 Contact Fuse Insurance today to go over what you’re covered for and to determine what roofing insurance options are available to protect your business.
+If you’re ready to get started now, fill out our online Roofing Insurance Application to speed up the process.